yanbanliu/try/README.md

 ## Pre-training with data

-### To use the current dataset with the training model , run
+### To use the current dataset with the training model ,please run

 > python src/WiFi-ZeroShot.py